chesiuassolutions/spacepilot-demo/README.md

 # Space Pilot Simulator DEMO

 ## Overview
-**Space Pilot** is the onboard controller for spacecraft.
+**SpacePilot** is the onboard controller for spacecraft.
 It leverages legacy algorithms that have been successfully operating in space, combined with AI-driven enhancements.
 This repository provides a simulator that integrates **Space Pilot**, allowing users to fly a virtual spacecraft, visualize sensor readings, and interact with actuators.

 Space Pilot is designed for ARM processors, but in this repository, you can run the entire simulation on Linux.